Hong Kong’s Iron Man Experience is the first Marvel-themed attraction to open at a Disney theme park. (Photo: Hong Kong Disneyland)

 Hong Kong Disneyland is Disney’s smallest theme park, but it boasts some of the company’s best rides, including the still groundbreaking Mystic Manor and the thrilling Big Grizzly Mountain Runaway Mine Cars.
 Now it has one more to brag about: the Iron Man Experience.

 Iron Man becomes the first character to get its own attraction at any Disney park since the company bought Marvel in 2009.
-The Guardians of the Galaxy will soon take over California Adventure’s Tower of Terror in Anaheim, Calif.
+The Guardians of the Galaxy have already taken over California Adventure’s Tower of Terror in Anaheim, Calif.

 The storyline behind the Iron Man Experience revolves around Tony Stark hosting his latest Stark Expo at Hong Kong Disneyland’s Tomorrowland, where he’s showing off his latest high-tech gadgetry.